tjworks/angoose/README.md

      <script src="/angoose/angoose-client.js"></script>

+**NOTE**
-Note the `/angoose/angoose-client.js` route will be handled by Angoose in the backend.
+- The `/angoose/angoose-client.js` route will be handled by Angoose in the backend.
+- This file contains dynamic content based on your backend models.
+If you don't see updates in your client after changing backend, make sure no cache is in play.

 #### 4. In your main angular app, add `angoose-client` to your app module dependencies.
 For example: